ahmedK03/note-app/README.md

 refer to the link https://www.npmjs.com/package/jwt-decode

 add the decode function in a try and catch scheme - in case of error, clear the local storage

+---

+## Logout

+to log out we used the `useLocation()` from `react-router-dom`

+created a conditional rendering to assign which nav-links to display in case a token exists or not